slackapi/deno-slack-api/docs/triggers/event-triggers.md

 ### Context Data Availability

-The inputs paramater has access to context information from when the trigger is activated.
+The inputs paramater has access to context information from when the Trigger is activated.
 Each event_type has access to its own specific data parameters which can be found below:

 #### reaction_added
 ```json